Exact enumeration of satisfiable 2-SAT formulae: Counting 2-SAT families

 \section{Counting 2-SAT families}

-In this Section, we use the implication product to obtain the GFs of satisfiable 2-CNF and contradictory strongly connected components, as well as 2-CNFs whose implication digraphs have prescribed ordinary and contradictory SCCs.
+In this Section, we use the implication product to obtain the GFs of satisfiable 2-CNFs and contradictory strongly connected components, as well as 2-CNFs whose implication digraphs have prescribed ordinary and contradictory SCCs.